 Salvatorkirche Munich

 Formerly a cemetery for Frauenkirche, this small Gothic church is now used by the Greek Orthodox community of Munich.
-It was built way back in 1493 and even served as a storage unit for sometime.
+It was built in 1493 and even served as a storage unit for a while.

 The church has a modest Gothic exterior and a typical Greek Orthodox interior.
-Be sure to check out the yellow ribbed vaults inside the church which look remarkable against the white walls.
+Be sure to check out the yellow ribbed vaults inside, which look remarkable against the white walls.

-If you are in search of offbeat churches in Munich, then this is one you should be visiting.
-Located just a minute away from the Theatine church, it is not very difficult to get to either.
+If you are looking for offbeat churches in Munich, this is one you should visit.
+Located just a minute from the Theatine church, it is not difficult to get to either.

 Asam Church – Asamkirche